 Welp, I shipped the BG couple more than the implicit BL pairing.
 It’s rare but not impossible for BL Watcher to champion the straight characters to hook up.
 In this case, I really liked Long Jie’s interactions with Bi Yu and thought they were adorable together.
 They were two childhood sweethearts with a believable teenage crush.
 Their circumstances worked for me.

 The birthday episode solidified my support for the Long Jie and Bi Yu relationship.
 I gushed at their interactions with the birthday present, and Long Jie was so cute putting on the hair gel. 😚 Later, when Long Jie confessed his feelings to Bi Yu in the middle of the night, I was smiling from ear to ear.
 Ugh, look at what 49 Days With a Merman made me do, fawning over a heterosexual love story.
-I feel so basic.
+It feels wrong!
 Let’s stop talking about this couple now before BL Watcher loses any more credibility.

 Ren Yu and Jiang Jiang